paddyhockey1/Team-Name-Hangman-Game/README.md

 ## Credits

-I would like to thank my facilitator, Marko, for his help in
+I would like to thank my facilitator, my mentor and my classmates for their help throughout the creation of this app.

+I used [Net Ninja](https://www.youtube.com/watch?v=Ozrduu2W9B8&list=PL4cUxeGkcC9idu6GZ8EU_5B6WpKTdYZbK) for some of the basic python coding.

+I also used both [QuickRef](https://quickref.me/python) and [Codedex](https://www.codedex.io/) for additional help.